 And it saves your sender reputation, too.

-A third-party email validation tool (like Blaze Verify) can make sure that you’ve got the correct addresses.
+A third-party email validation tool (like Emailable) can make sure that you’ve got the correct addresses.
 They can also remove known abusive email addresses that often mark emails as spam.

 5. Communicate with your customers well